sehlen-bsi/botan-docs/audit_report/3.1.0/src/00_09_introduction.rst

 Patch Description Content
 -------------------------

-:ref:`Chapter 4<changes/additions>` shows the changes for this document's review iteration for all topics in scope.
+The changes for this document's review iteration for all relevant topics are found in :ref:`changes`.
 Patches are sorted in a semantically meaningful way by assigning each one to a sensible topic.
 Each topic provides a brief description and lists the authors for the contained patches.
 Afterward, an extensive table with all related patches is provided.